Branislav Ivanović: Zenit Saint Petersburg

 On 1 February 2017, Ivanović joined Russian side Zenit Saint Petersburg on a two-and-a-half-year deal after a successful nine-year spell with Chelsea.
 On 16 February 2017, Ivanović made his Zenit debut in their 2–0 away defeat to Anderlecht in the Europa League round of 32.

 In his 125 appearances for Zenit Ivanović not only established himself as a defensive bedrock but also scored 12 goals, captained the Russian team to back-to back championships in 2018–19 and 2019–20, and won the Russian Super Cup which he dropped and broke into pieces.

 West Bromwich Albion

-On 15 September 2020, West Bromwich Albion announced the signing of Ivanović on a 1-year deal.
+On 15 September 2020, West Bromwich Albion announced the signing of Ivanović on a 1-year deal, as he subsequently returned to English football for the first time since leaving Chelsea.

-Ivanovic appeared 13 times for the club in the Premier League, drawing criticism from some fans during a troublesome campaign in which the club were relegated to the EFL Championship.
+Ivanovic appeared 13 times for the club in the Premier League, drawing criticism from some fans during a troublesome campaign in which the club were relegated to the Championship.
 On 27 May 2021, it was announced that Ivanović would leave the club following the conclusion of his contract.